RPiOVN/p2pvps-server/specifications/high-level-overview.md

 be captured in the respective specification document for Client, Server, and Marketplace.

 ## Network Orchestration
 A client device registers with a server by making a REST API call and passing a server-generated key (GUID).
 Upon recieving a valid registration call, the server opens new ports, generates login details, and returns this information to the client.
-The client then makes
-reverse SSH connections to forward its local ports to the server's new ports, tunneling through any firewalls, creating a command line interface accessible to the renter.
+The client then launched a Docker container with a minimal Linux environment.
+The container makes reverse SSH connections to forward its local ports to the server's new ports, tunneling through any firewalls, and creating a command line interface accessible to the renter.

 The server operates a minimal SSH server running inside a Docker container and another [LocalTunnel server](https://github.com/localtunnel/server)